opensafely/documentation/docs/code-reviews.md

 ## When to ask for code review?

 Code reviews should be the default.
 A good way of conceptualising when to ask for a review is to think about commits and branches.
 All your work should be done in branches and you should aim to merge your branches frequently.
 A user makes a branch to change a feature or adding some new analysis and make several commits to the new branch.
-When the time comes to merge this back to master, there is a natural inflexion point to do a code review, and each merge should be accompanied with a code review.
+When the time comes to merge this back to main, there is a natural inflexion point to do a code review, and each merge should be accompanied with a code review.
 If you are in a hurry, and no-one has time to do a more thorough code review, bear in mind that even a cursory code review is better than no code review.